 Each child chose the materials for their bottles.
 I said they should start with one or two of each and then they could take more once everyone had some.
 Usually each child sits and we work with individual supplies at each place, on a tray to keep everything together.

-Sometimes it’s good to have them work with all the same supplies and try to have them consider one another and work on a little self control.
+Sometimes it’s good to have them work with all the same supplies and try to have them consider one another and work on a little self-control.
 Is it okay for one child to take all the buttons?
 How does everyone else feel about that?
 What about the straws, should he take all the red?
-How will your bottle look with a lot of items or just a few?
-Do you think you will like it if it’s full of only pipecleaners?
-Things for them to consider when working in a group.

 Filling sparkle bottles also incorporates using fine motor skills.
 Most of the items supplies were easy to pick up and drop in the bottles, but the foam shapes needed to be folded and the curling ribbon was challenging.
-I wasn’t sure if the buttons would fit in all the bottles (they did) but I figured they could do some trial and error.

 The process went quick as they were excited to select their items and drop them in the bottles.
 Perfect for a quick summer activity for toddlers and preschoolers with short attention spans!